 He is extending Philips’ leadership in health technology as the company focuses on its purpose to improve people’s health and well-being through meaningful innovation, with the goal of improving 2.5 billion lives per year by 2030.

 Frans drives Philips’ strategic agenda to provide healthcare technology solutions in support of seamless, patient-centered care across the health continuum, starting with healthy living and prevention, precision diagnosis and personalized treatment, through to care in the home – where the cycle to healthy living begins again.
 He leads the company’s initiatives to help empower consumers to take more care of their own health and to provide healthcare solutions – suites of systems, smart devices, software and services – to customers and health systems.

 He first joined Philips in 1986 and has held multiple global leadership positions across the company on three continents, including the role of co-CEO of the Consumer Electronics division.
 Frans’ team has driven the transformation and revitalization of the Philips portfolio to become a focused health technology company through targeted divestment, acquisition and organic business development.
-This is exemplified by the sale of the television business in 2012; the audio and video businesses in 2014 and the IPO of Philips Lighting on the Amsterdam Euronext stock exchange in May 2016.
-At the same time, Philips has invested in a number of acquisitions that strengthen the company’s portfolio, among them medical device leaders Volcano and Spectranetics, respiratory care leader RespirTech, and population health management leaders Wellcentive and VitalHealth, as well as others in digital pathology, neurology, pregnancy & parenting, healthcare informatics and ultrasound.
-He’s also driven increased investment in R&D to establish new businesses in areas like digital pathology, medical wearables and healthcare informatics.
+This is exemplified by the sale of the television business in 2012; the audio and video businesses in 2014, the IPO of Philips Lighting on the Amsterdam Euronext stock exchange in May 2016, and the divestment of Domestic Appliances in 2021.
+At the same time, Philips has invested in a number of acquisitions that strengthen the company’s portfolio, among them medical device leaders Volcano, Spectranetics and Intact Vascular, remote cardiac diagnostics and monitoring leader BioTelemetry, and patient care management solutions provider Capsule Technologies, as well as others in pregnancy & parenting, healthcare informatics, sleep & respiratory care, emergency care and ultrasound.